pvpranked/pvpranked-public/README.md

 #### Replay System
-Replay viewer capable of replaying the match exactly as you experienced it in-game
+Replay viewer capable of replaying the match exactly as you experienced it in-game you will also be able to spectate the highest skill match going on at that time (dw about lag to either player, we have it covered)

 #### The **Improvement Engine.**
 An engine that tells you what you're doing wrong in your matches and what you should have done - built by Tier 3+ PVPers who want to help others learn.